 There have been plenty of transportation deals for Japan residents over the last couple years, including discounts on bullet train rides across the country.
 If you’re thinking of sticking close to Tokyo, the great-value JR Tokyo Wide Pass gives you unlimited rides on shinkansen and limited express trains in the Kanto region, so you could go as far as Nikko, Mt Fuji or even Izu.

 Available to those with a foreign (ie, non-Japanese) passport – including tourists and foreign residents – this pass lets you ride bullet trains and limited expresses as much as you want over three consecutive days.
-It’s perfect for a short weekend getaway or the upcoming Golden Week holidays.

 Here are the train lines covered by the pass:

 - Saitama New Urban Transit (Ōmiya - the Railway Museum)